NGRP/node-red-contrib-viseo/node-red-contrib-viseo-botbuilder/README.md

 A configuration is easier to manage with multiple server.
 The absolute path to this file must be defined in ENV var `BOTBUILDER_CFG`.

+### Get Started

+Here is a sample configuration to start you server.
+Switch will route to the convenient SendCard according to business logic.

 ![Kickstart Nodes](https://github.com/NGRP/node-red-contrib-viseo/blob/master/node-red-contrib-viseo-botbuilder/doc/node_start.jpg?raw=true)

+### Tips & Tricks

+- The BotBuilder require an access to [Microsoft Bot Framework](https://dev.botframework.com/)
+- Do not forget to open port 3978 of the bot server.
+- Users' storage is performed by any storage node like NeDB.
+- An SSL certificate is required to work.

 ## Getting Help